 INORMS 2020 provides three different optional tours in Hiroshima planned to be held in the afternoon (after all sessions end) on May 28th, 2020.
 Also, one tour is planned to be held in the evening on May 26th, 2020.

 The Application for the optional tours will be available in the registration system.
-More details of each tour including the price will be released at that time.
+More details of each tour will be released at that time.

 Tour 1 : Miyajima (13:30-18:30 May 28th, 2020)